How to Optimize Joins in Teradata: A Case Study

 -> The contents of Spool 1 are sent back to the user as the result of statement 1.
 The total estimated time is 30.15 seconds.

-Fortunately, it is simple to recast the inquiry to prevent data redistribution and skewness:
+Fortunately, it is straightforward to rewrite the query to prevent data redistribution and skew:

 SELECT *